staghuntrpg/RPG/GridWorld/README.md

 ## Usage

-- The algorithm/ subfolder contains algorithm-specific code for PPO (Proximal Policy Optimization).
+- The algorithm/ subfolder contains algorithm-specific code for PPO (Proximal Policy Optimization), which is heavily based on https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail.

 - The envs/ subfolder contains environment wrapper implementations for the Matrix Game and Grid World.